dillxcl/AISudoku/README.md

           i.e., there are no duplicate copies of a number in a column

- Part 2 - DPLL SAT Solver
+ Part 2 - DPLL SAT Solver by editting DPLLsolver.py

     1. Unit Propagation
         #Pseudo code